Dodgers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In 10 games as the favorite over the last 10 matchups, the Dodgers have a record of 5-5.

-- In their last 10 games with a total, the Dodgers and their opponents are 6-3-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Dodgers and their opponents have combined to hit the over five times.

-- The Dodgers did not cover its most recent game with a spread.

 Dodgers Betting Records & Stats

-- The Dodgers have compiled a 7-7 record in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Dodgers have been favored on the moneyline 15 total times this season.
+They've gone 8-7 in those games.

-- In games it has played as moneyline favorites with odds of -150 or shorter, Los Angeles has a 7-6 record (winning 53.8% of its games).
+- When it has played as moneyline favorites with odds of -250 or shorter, Los Angeles has a 2-1 record (winning 66.7% of its games).

-- The implied moneyline probablility in this matchup gives the Dodgers a 60% chance to win.
+- Based on this contest's moneyline, the Dodgers have an implied win probability of 71.4%.

-- Los Angeles has played in 14 games with an over/under set, and have combined with its opponents to go over the total eight times (8-5-1).
+- Los Angeles has played in 15 games with over/under set, and have combined with opponents to go over the total eight times (8-6-1).

-- The Dodgers have had a run line set for only one contest this season, and they did not cover.
+- The Dodgers have had a run line set for only one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.